MicroStrategy/hyper-sdk/config/README.md

 ### Initialization

-For Hyper SDK to work, it needs to connect to the MicroStrategy Library Server and download the HyperIntelligence Cards.
+For Hyper SDK to work, it needs to connect to the Strategy Library Server and download the HyperIntelligence Cards.
 Next, add the following code snippet to your web pages to initialize the Hyper SDK.

 ```html
 <script>